+The role of the Admissions Practices Committee is to educate the membership regarding ethical practices in college admissions as defined in NACAC's Code of Ethics and Professional Practices (CEPP).
 The committee monitors and discusses important trends in the educational landscape and the college transition processes affecting students, and counseling and admission professionals.
-The committee promotes these standards and monitors compliance through a network of national and affiliate leaders, reviews charges brought against member institutions of violations of the Statement of Principles of Good Practice (SPGP), and acts as a liaison with NACAC.http://www.nacacnet.org/spgp
+The committee promotes these standards through a network of national and affiliate leaders, and acts as a liaison with NACAC.

 Communications CommitteeThe Communications Committee is responsible for sharing important information with the IACAC membership through a quarterly e-newsletter, periodic emails with timely news and announcements and through Facebook and Twitter social media accounts.
 If you have news to share with our membership, we would love to send it out on your behalf!

-Congress CommitteeDevelops plans for the annual Congress including the program sessions, accommodations, venue, entertainment, registration, exhibitors, speakers, meals and other arrangements.
+Conference CommitteeDevelops plans for the annual Conference including the program sessions, accommodations, venue, entertainment, registration, exhibitors, speakers, meals and other arrangements.

 Credentials CommitteeReviews all revisions to the IACAC constitution and bylaws and makes recommendations to the membership regarding these changes.